-It was a privilege to be in Bosnia-Herzegovina whilst the country was competing in its first World Cup since independence.
+It was a privilege to be in Bosnia and Herzegovina whilst the country was competing in its first World Cup since independence.
 But the road to Brazil 2014 was an arduous journey.
 The Dayton Accords peace agreement of 1995 divided the country into two entities: the Federation of Bosnia and Herzegovina with a majority Muslim and minority Croat population, and the Republika Srpska where the majority of Bosnian Serbs live.
 The football fraternity divided itself along similar lines resulting in several internal leagues based on ethnicity.

 The ethnic quotas which permeate the political system are non-existent on the national team – the best eleven are fielded regardless of tribal ties.
-One hopes that more of official Bosnia-Herzegovina follows the tolerant lead of its national football team and that individuals are able to integrate & celebrate without fear of repercussion.
+One hopes that more of official Bosnia and Herzegovina follows the tolerant lead of its national football team and that individuals are able to integrate & celebrate without fear of repercussion.
 It’s better for society to argue openly about the offside rule than for silence to prevail.

-It’s clear from the reactions of individuals in the city watching both World Cup matches that reconciliation has begun on a personal level but it’s still only half-time in Bosnia-Herzegovina and Mostar: political and social division remains.
+It’s clear from the reactions of individuals in the city watching both World Cup matches that reconciliation has begun on a personal level but it’s still only half-time in Bosnia and Herzegovina and Mostar: political and social division remains.
 Perhaps this has more to do with the economics of politics than with ethnicity as duplication of services means twice as many jobs for the boys.
 Given the country’s high unemployment a change in this respect is unlikely soon.